fagiolini/fagiolini.github.io/_posts/2020-11-10-chana-masala.md

 5. if you are accompanying your chana masala with some rice, it's time to start the cooking of it!  [find the recipe below](#pilaf-rice)

-6. add the cooked chickpeas to the tomato sauce: you can either use canned and rinsed chickpeas, or cook your own chickpeas: [here are our suggestions](https://fagiolini.github.io/pulses-guide/).
+6. add the cooked chickpeas to the tomato sauce.

 7. mince the ginger and add it: it's important to add it at the end and not at beginning, for it will be more tasty this way.